StarryNight Architecture for Biologists

 Analyzing images from optical pooled screening experiments present several key challenges:

-- Complex Multistage Processing - Requiring multiple image processing steps that must be executed in specific sequences
+- Complex Multistage Processing - Requiring multiple image processing steps that must be executed in specific sequences, often using multiple software packages

 - Parallel Image Tracks - Processing different types of images with varied requirements